 3. Find a clever twist

 Choosing a unique concept doesn’t mean you have to start from scratch.
-Whether you’re writing drama short films, comedy, sci-fi, horror, or something else — telling a familiar story in a fresh way can get you noticed.
+Whether you’re writing drama, comedy, sci-fi, horror, or something else, freshly telling a familiar story can get you noticed.

-Most of the best short films use tried-and-true tales as their foundation.
+The best short films of all time use tried-and-true tales as their foundation.
 This happens often in features as well.

-You might even wind up at the Oscars.
+You might even wind up winning the Academy Award for Best Live-Action Short.

-The Door tells the story of the 1986 Chernobyl nuclear accident through the eyes of one man.
-It’s a compelling angle on a well-known event.
+The Door—a powerful short that tells the story of the 1986 Chernobyl disaster through the eyes of one man.
+It’s a compelling take on a well-known event, and a perfect case study in how to write a short film script that’s simple, emotional, and unforgettable.

-The Door follows all three rules we've covered so far: it keeps the story simple, involves a unique concept, and approaches the material with a creative twist.
+The Door follows all three rules we’ve covered so far: it keeps the story simple, presents a unique concept, and delivers a clever twist.
+It’s a standout short film script example—and now that you’ve seen how it starts on the page, watch how that tension and emotion translate to the screen.

 One man, one mission: it's simple.

-The setting, and especially the particulars of the man's mission — prying off a door — are unique, specific.
+The setting, and especially the specifics of the man’s goal, prying off a door, are unique and grounded.

 4. Pick a genre and go for it

-Mixing and subverting genres — yes, by all means, yes.
-Just not if you’re writing short films with the goal of getting Hollywood’s attention.
+Mixing and exploring subgenre — yes, by all means, yes.
+Just not if you’re writing short films intending to get Hollywood’s attention.

 Even the world’s best filmmakers run into trouble when they fail to stick to one genre.
 The Coen brothers are objectively, subjectively, collectively brilliant.